tjgusshy/tjgusshy/README.md

 📧 Email: tunjisoliu@gmail.com

 About Me
-Blending over 3 years of experience as a consultant and currently studying MSc data science, I have worked on projects in ML, and  ML, Data engineering, I transform data and language into impactful solutions and experiences.
+Blending over 3 years of experience as a consultant and currently studying MSc data science, I have worked on projects in machine learning, data engineering, I transform data and language into impactful solutions and experiences.

 Professional Highlights 🌟
-Senior Data Analytics Engineer Bluechips Technology Vista Advisory: Data Scientist
+Senior Data Analytics Engineer Bluechips Technology Vista Advisory: Data Analyst
-Tech Toolbox 🛠️
-Languages: Python, SQL, R
-Frameworks & Libraries: PyTorch, Sklearn
-Tools: AWS, GCP, Docker, Git

 Education 🎓
 Masters in Data Science, The University of the West Of England Bachelor in Business Administration